open-starlab/Document/doc/source/Space_Eval/Sports/Soccer/model_class.rst

    :param tracking_home: (str or pd.DataFrame) Home tracking CSV file/folder or DataFrame.
    :param tracking_away: (str or pd.DataFrame) Away tracking CSV file/folder or DataFrame.
    :param PPCF: (str or dict) Precomputed PPCF dictionary file (numpy `.npy`) or dict.
+   :param with_vel: (bool, optional) If True, player velocities will be included in the visualization.
+Defaults to False.
+   :param plot_heatmap: (bool, optional) If True, a heatmap of the pitch control will be plotted.
+Defaults to True.
    :param out_path: (str, optional) Directory to save the visualization.
 Defaults to `self.out_path` if provided.
    :return: Matplotlib figure and axis `(fig, ax)`.